sonata-nfv/son-catalogue/README.md

 TODO: Unit-tests, integration-tests

+For manual testings, please visit the wikipage link below which contains some information to interact and test the Catalogues API.

+* [Testing the code](http://wiki.sonata-nfv.eu/index.php/SONATA_Catalogues) - Inside SDK Catalogue API Documentation (It currently works for SP Catalogues)

 ### API Documentation

 The API documentation is expected to be generated with APIDOC soon.
 Further information can be found on SONATA's wikipages link for SONATA Catalogues: